SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 The CCA platform Device TPM Binding Data claim is OPTIONAL in a CCA platform token

 The type for this claim is BSTR.
-The details of the binding data within this claim is Implementation Defined as different underlying TPM binding schemes may be available.
+The details of the binding data within this claim are Implementation Defined, as different underlying TPM binding schemes may be available.

 ### CCA Platform TBB ROTPK